shadowfinderstudios/shadowblox/docs/development.md

 ### License headers

-Most shadowblox source files have an LGPL license header.
+Most shadowblox source files have an MPL license header.
 To add or update the headers across the entire source tree, use `sbxcg licenser`.
 If this tool does not add a header to your source file, then it need not be included.